egore/meld-electron/README.md

 ## Technologies used

 The app is built using Electron.
 The UI is built using Vue 3 and Bootstrap.
 For creating diffs jsdiff is used.
-To bridge Electron and Vue, I used [electron-vue-template](https://github.com/Deluze/electron-vue-template/tree/master) simply because I found it first before [electron-vite-vue](https://github.com/electron-vite/electron-vite-vue).
+To bridge Electron and Vue, [electron-vite-vue](https://github.com/electron-vite/electron-vite-vue) is used.
+Previously [electron-vue-template](https://github.com/Deluze/electron-vue-template) was used, so some remainders of this can linger around in the code.
+The files that have a relevant code parts from this project gained a license header.

 ## Icon